ErikRodriguez-webdev/ErikRodriguez-webdev/README.md

 [LinkedIn](https://www.linkedin.com/in/erikrodriguez-webdev/) • [Portfolio](https://www.erikrodriguez.me/) • [Leetcode](https://leetcode.com/erikrodriguez-webdev/)

-I am an Army Infantrymen who has recently completed a Full Stack Web Development program at Lambda.
+I am an Army Infantryman who has recently completed a Full Stack Web Development program at Lambda.
 I am skilled with creating front-end and back-end applications using technologies like JavaScript, Python, React, Redux, Node, SQLite, HTML, and CSS.
 If you’d like to know more about me or how I operate, note the links above!
 Thanks for reading!

 [![Github Stats](https://github-readme-stats.vercel.app/api?username=ErikRodriguez-webdev&show_icons=True&theme=dark)](https://github.com/anuraghazra/github-readme-stats)